2024–2025 United States flu season

-The 2024-2025 United States flu season officially started in October 2024, with cases surging above the national baseline in late December 2024 and seeing a second peak in early February 2025.
-While a typical season can extend into May, the most significant activity for the 2024-2025 season concluded in April 2025, with influenza cases declining by summer.
-There was a significant surge in flu activity, with Influenza A strains, particularly A/H1N1 and A/H3N2, being the most dominant.
+The 2024–2025 United States flu season officially started in October 2024, with cases surging above the national baseline in late December 2024 and seeing a second peak in early February 2025.
+While a typical season can extend into May, the most significant activity for the 2024–2025 season concluded in April 2025, with influenza cases declining by summer.
+Since October 1, 2024, Centers for Disease Control and Prevention estimates there were 47-82 million flu cases, 21-37 million flu medical visits, 610,000-1,300,000 flu hospitalizations, and 27,000-130,000 flu deaths.
+There was a significant surge in flu activity, with Influenza A strains, particularly A/H1N1 and A/H3N2, being co-dominant.
 This season was one of the most intense compared to recent years, with high levels of flu-related hospitalizations and doctor visits.

-The 2024-2025 flu season had high severity overall across all ages.
-According to preliminary estimates, there have been at least 47 million flu-related illnesses, 21 million medical visits, 610,000 hospitalizations, and 27,000 deaths, including 266 pediatric deaths during the 2024-2025 flu season.
+Geography

-During the 2024-2025 flu season, the most severely impacted states included those in the Southern United States, the Southwestern United States, and the Western United States, with California reporting a particularly deadly season and states like Virginia and the District of Columbia also showing very high activity levels.
+During the 2024–2025 flu season, the most severely impacted states included those in the Southern United States, the Southwestern United States, and the Western United States, with California reporting a particularly deadly season and states like Virginia and the District of Columbia also showing very high activity levels.

-Flu vaccination rates were lower compared to other flu seasons.
-As of April 26, 2025, only 49.2% of children and 46.7% of adults in the US had received the flu vaccine during the 2024-2025 season—particularly during a time when respiratory illnesses continue to place pressure on public health.
+Flu season severity

+By March 2025, the 2024–25 flu season was considered to be the worst one in 15 years, with the highest hospitalization rates recorded in the US since the 2009 swine flu pandemic, and far exceeding the infection levels of any flu season since the lockdowns of the COVID-19 pandemic in early 2020.